philsinatra/IDM222/instructor_materials/IDM222-06-grid.md

 ^ Values:

-^ start - aligns the grid to the top of the grid container
+^ **start** - aligns the grid to the top of the grid container

-^ end - aligns the grid to the bottom of the grid container
+^ **end** - aligns the grid to the bottom of the grid container

-^ center - aligns the grid in the center of the grid container
+^ **center** - aligns the grid in the center of the grid container

-^ stretch - resizes the grid items to allow the grid to fill the full height of the grid container
+^ **stretch** - resizes the grid items to allow the grid to fill the full height of the grid container

-^ space-around - places an even amount of space between each grid item, with half-sized spaces on the far ends
+^ **space-around** - places an even amount of space between each grid item, with half-sized spaces on the far ends

-^ space-between - places an even amount of space between each grid item, with no space at the far ends
+^ **space-between** - places an even amount of space between each grid item, with no space at the far ends

-^ space-evenly - places an even amount of space between each grid item, including the far ends
+^ **space-evenly** - places an even amount of space between each grid item, including the far ends

 ---

-## Example - Start
+## Example - `align-content` Start

 ```css
 .container {